- Learn about Revolut's potentially fee-free international money transfers.

 - Revolut's interbank foreign exchange rates are fair to its customers.

-- A Revolut account offers other financial services which may be useful.
+- A Revolut account offers other financial services which may be helpful.

 Revolut is an online financial services company offering an app with budgeting and spending analysis tools, current accounts, debit cards, group bill splitting, cryptocurrency and commodity investment, and the ability to spend and transfer money across the globe.

 This Revolut review will concentrate on this last feature, international money transfers.
 You can use it to exchange, receive and send money in 27 different currencies using the interbank exchange rate (the constantly changing rate at which banks swap currencies between themselves, with no added margin).